-BRIGHT is SAHMRI’s annual signature event where thousands of passionate supporters raise funds to power lifesaving research to create a BRIGHTer, healthier future.
+The BRIGHT Walk is SAHMRI’s annual signature fundraising event where thousands of passionate supporters raise funds for lifesaving research to create a brighter, healthier future for all of us.

-No, there is no required minimum fundraising goal in 2020.
+No, there is no required minimum fundraising goal in 2022.
 However, we are encouraging everyone to aim for a target of $500.
-If you reach your $500 target you will be sent a BRIGHT shirt – so, go on, shoot for the stars!
+If you reach your $500 target you will be sent a BRIGHT Walk shirt – so, go on, shoot for the stars!